Originally posted 4/10/2020; Updated 6/27/2020

 Recent research in China revealed post-traumatic stress symptoms were prevalent (96.2%) within COVID-19 survivors.
 Similarly, studies performed after the SARS outbreak in 2003 reveal the prevalence of PTSD was 25.6% at 30 months post-SARS.
 Taking this into account, we can certainly expect a rise in PTSD symptoms and significant changes in overall quality of life following this pandemic.

 Fear, anxiety, financial stressors and/or unemployment are widely known impetus of domestic violence.
-Recently, several news outlets have reported an increase of domestic violence cases (in France, reports of domestic violence rose 32% in a single week) and a growing number of calls to the National Domestic Violence Hotline with victims commonly citing the following:
+Shortly into the onset of the pandemic, several news outlets have reported an increase of domestic violence cases (in France, reports of domestic violence rose 32% in a single week) and a growing number of calls to the National Domestic Violence Hotline with victims commonly citing the following:

 - Perpetrators are using COVID-19 to further isolate them from family/ friends